bmlt-enabled/crouton/readme.txt

 * Czech and Slovak translations.
 * Farsi translations.
 * Emitter: use a wordpress site to emit a script that can be copied over and used on a non-wordpress site.
+* Added ability to translate backend using normal wordpress PO files.

 = 3.24.2 =
 * Small fixes.